Skip to content

 defineFlow reports an AnalysisException if the given flow is not an implicit flow, but is defined with a multi-part identifier.

-In the end, defineFlow registers a flow.
+In the end, defineFlow registers a flow (with a proper FlowFunction).